If You Communicate In These 3 Harmful Ways, Expect Divorce

 Ultimately, no one is invested in the relationship.
 No one will extend the olive branch.
 No one will take any risks.
 This interaction is a response to the loss of connection and the sense of helplessness concerning how to restore it.

 Solution: Share with your partner when there's a cue or a trigger that ignited the distancing.
-What are some of the things that you say to yourself once you've emotionally withdrawn to justify the separation or discourages you from reaching out to your partner?
+What are some of the things that you say to yourself once you've emotionally withdrawn to justify the separation or discourage you from reaching out to your partner?

 Can you begin to share some of your vulnerabilities with your partner or at least spark a conversation that helps your partner understand where you learned to ignore and discount your needs and feelings?

 For distressed couples and couples who are unable to recover even small slights, these will become habitual responses.
-Even the smallest slights become bigger, and are later never recovered.
+Even the smallest slights become bigger and are later never recovered.

-These toxic patterns become "ingrained and permanent, and totally undermine the relationship, blocking all attempts at repair and reconnection."
+These toxic patterns become "ingrained and permanent, and undermine the relationship, blocking all attempts at repair and reconnection."

 Ongoing and unresolved conflict results in the relationship bearing the ultimate burden — they become progressively worse.